pojntfx/clusterplatform/packages/provisioner/README.md

 http://46.101.114.216:30300/api/bootruntimes/1/pxe/status
 ```

-Now, connect hosts to the network, set them to `Network Boot` and turn them on.
+Now, connect hosts to the network, set them to `Network Boot` and turn them on; they will perform a fully automated installation and be exposed using the root password that you've set above as well as the SSH key.
+In the future, they will `POST` to a `localnode-manager` for easy gathering of the IPs.
+If you are using VirtualBox VMs, set `Network` / `Adapter 1` / `Attached to` to `Bridged Adapter` and `Name` to the network interface the distributor uses (probably `enp0s25`).
+Also, set `System` / `Motherboard` / `Base Memory` to at least `1500 MB`; otherwise the install will fail because the ramdisk would be to big to fit into the RAM.

 ## Technical Overview